Minagoroshi/LuvFramework/README.md

   <img width="400" height="400" src="https://i.ibb.co/Hx1YH7h/optimizedluv.gif">
 </p>

-## 🚧 THIS FRAMEWORK IS UNDER DEVELOPMENT 🚧

-## 🔎💵 LOOKING FOR COLLABORATORS AND MAINTAINERS, depending on the amount of work you offer I may even pay you!
-See [Contributing](#contributing) 💵🔎

 # Luv Framework
 Luv Framework is a framework for developing malware and pen-testing software to be used by researchers specifically targeting Windows machines